Reet1992/8580_final_project/README.md

-# 8580_final_project
+# Defense on Robust physical attack against road sign classifer

 Contribution : Nushrat Humaira, Reetayan Das

 Fgsm detection.py detects perturbation using PCA components Siamese_new.py: Implement Siamese network to find image similarity

+# Abstarct:

-—Deep Learning is a subset of Machine Learning in artificial Intelligence(AI) with networks that are capable of learning from unstructured data.
+Deep Learning is a subset of Machine Learning in artificial Intelligence(AI) with networks that are capable of learning from unstructured data.
 With this, we have seen Deep Neural Networks (DNNs) to be vulnerable to adversarial